Table of Contents

 Complications of Anorexia Nervosa

-Anorexia has an effect on the whole life of the patients: They often withdraw into themselves, want to be independent of others, and more or less deliberately slide into social isolation (splendid isolation).
-Half of the patients suffer from depression as psychic comorbidity.
-Also, organic consequences are possible: malnutrition, excessive hungering, hyperactivity, and medicament abuse can harm the whole organism (dystrophy).
-In the following, several consequential phenomena are listed:
+Anorexia has an effect on the whole life of the patients.
+They often withdraw into themselves, want to be independent of others and, more or less deliberately, slide into social isolation (splendid isolation).
+Half of the patients suffer from depression as psychological comorbidity.
+Also, organic consequences are possible: malnutrition, excessive starvation, hyperactivity, and medicament abuse can harm the whole organism (dystrophy).
+Below is a list of several consequential phenomena:

-- Electrolytes: disturbed electrolyte household with renal damages, edema, dehydration
+- Electrolytes: disturbed electrolyte balance with renal damages, edema, dehydration;

 Partially, the resulting damages are irreversible and can lead to death in 15 % of the patients.